• Skip to primary navigation

 cupcakes - baked cupcakes, green frosting, lollipop sticks, picket fence cupcake wrappers

-Prepare your white cake according to the package instructions or using your favorite recipe.
 Preheat your oven to 350 degrees Fahrenheit or the temperature used to make your recipe.

 Grease your silicone daisy mold using vegetable oil or shortening.
 Color about a tablespoon of the cake batter using green food coloring.
-Use a clean, food use only, paint brush to paint the center of each daisy with the green cake batter.
-Freeze for 15-20 minutes.

 While the mold is in the freezer.
 Equally divide the remaining cake batter into 4 bowls.
 Leave one bowl white.
-Color one bowl using pink food coloring, one yellow and one violet.
+Color one bowl using pink food coloring, one yellow, and one violet.

 Remove the mold from the freezer and spoon the colored cake batter over the green dots filling the daisies about ¾ full.

 You will have enough batter to make more than 24 flowers.
-I used the extra to make a few cupcakes, but if you have two daisy molds you can make more flower shaped cakes.
+I used the extra to make a few cupcakes, but if you have two daisy molds you can make more flower-shaped cakes.

 Bake for 8-12 minutes until just lightly browned around the edges and a toothpick comes out clean.